 Important Special Education Cases

 We’ve organized important special education cases to help parents learn about their rights.
-The below cases each arose under the Individuals with Disabilities Education Act (IDEA).

 Burden of Proof